 - 1. Provide the School with a copy of your passport, visa and BRP as soon as you arrive. - 2.
 Ensure that your passport is valid for the full period of your study. - 3.
 Keep your contact details up to date, including phone number, email and postal address. - 4.
-Attend and engage with your study. - 5.
-Register with the Police (if required). - 6.
-Inform the Programme Office at ESCP London Campus of any changes to your study or circumstances. - 7.
-Not extend your stay or apply for another visa while you are studying and in the UK. - 8.
-Inform us of changes to your personal details. - 9.
-Not apply for or receive any public funds. - 10.
-Comply with any other conditions of your Student Route Visa. - 11.
-Leave the UK at the end of your course. - 12.
-Be able to meet the cost of your return journey - 13.
+Attend your course and engage with your study. - 5.
+Inform the Programme Office at ESCP London Campus of any changes to your study or circumstances. - 6.
+Not extend your stay or apply for another visa while you are studying and in the UK. - 7.
+Inform us of changes to your personal details. - 8.
+Not apply for or receive any public funds. - 9.
+Comply with any other conditions of your Student Route Visa. - 10.
+Leave the UK at the end of your course. - 11.
+Be able to meet the cost of your return journey. - 12.
 Comply with any work or visa extension restrictions.
-When you come on the Student Route, there are limits on your working hours that depend on the type of course you study and type of sponsor you are studying with.
+When you start on the Student Route, there are limits on your working hours that depend on the type of course you study and type of sponsor you are studying with.
 Student Route students at ESCP London Campus are allowed to work for limited hours during term time.
 However, they may be able to undertake a full-time work placement if it is an integrated and assessed part of their course.

 You must make sure that you comply with any restrictions which apply to you.

 Working illegally can be considered a breach of your visa conditions.
 If you are permitted to have a work placement as part of your course, the time you spend on it must not exceed 30% of the total length of your course.